Y-133/99007456-aquaponics_management_system/README.md

 ## SUMMARY ##
 <p align="justify">
  Aquaponics combines aquaculture (raising of fish and other aquatic animals) and hydroponics (growing plants without soil).
+In this farming technique takes lesser area foot printhe plants are grown with smalller area footprint consuming less water and almost guaranteed food production through out the year.
+To support the farmers or business entruppreneurs to manage their aquaponics farm effectively, the proposed managing software can be used.  </p>

+#### This software aims to
+1) Maintain the stocks of materials purchased
+2) Farm environment monitoring and managing
+3) Finance management
+4) Fire accident monitoring system
  --------------------------------------------------------------------------
 ## Folder structure ##
 | Folder | Description|